puppetlabs/education-builds/README.markdown

     - `rake everything vmos=Centos vmtype=learning` will build a learning vm
 - Wait for it to finish, then find zipped-up ready-to-use VMs in ~/Sites/cache/

+### Building a release version:

+- `rake release` will build a new released version.
+  - It will ask if you want to increment the release version.
+If you answer yes, it will bump the release version and git commit the change before building the release.
+  - Pass RELEASE=y/n as an environment variable to bypass this question.

 ## Options:

 When running the Rakefile to create new VMs, the following ENV vars can be set as needed: